bergeronvt/Python-Linear-Algebra-Tools/README.md

 # Python-Linear-Algebra-Tools
-In this folder contains a library of linear algebra functions in Python.
+This folder contains a library of linear algebra functions in Python.

+Functions include:
+-